-Additionally, for Ameren Illinois' 2018-2019 planning year, the IPA recommends purchasing 75% of its forecasted capacity requirements in bilateral transactions and 25% from the MISO Planning Resource Auction ("PRA").
-Starting with the 2019-2020 planning year, the IPA proposes that capacity will be procured by Ameren Illinois entirely through the PRA.
+Additionally, for Ameren Illinois' 2018-2019 planning year, the IPA recommends purchasing 75% of its forecasted capacity requirements in bilateral transactions and 25% from the MISO Planning Resource Auction ("PRA"). \\Starting with The IPA will defer a decision for the 2019-2020 planning year, the IPA proposes that capacity will be procured by Ameren Illinois entirely through the PRA. and beyond until next year's plan.
 For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that forecast capacity requirements be secured by ComEd through the PJM Reliability Pricing Model and Capacity Performance processes.
-For MidAmerican, consistent with the approach taken in the 2016 Plan, the IPA recommends that its forecast capacity shortfall be secured by MidAmerican through the annual MISO PRA.
+For MidAmerican, consistent with the approach taken in the 2016 Plan, the IPA recommends that its forecast capacity shortfall be secured by MidAmerican through the annual MISO PRA.\\